Web3MADE/my-eth-mobile/README.md

 - Finish Home Screen logic (API, PrivySDK, Real logic)
 - Implement Real API for Home Screen

+## Screens

+This app will contain the following screens:

+- Login
+- Home: Showing all assets under management
+- Invest: Actionable screen for investing
+- Statistics: Showing all statistics for current investments

 ### Smart Contracts

 Brainstorming what contracts could be used here.